tonykipkemboi/anthropic_mcp_connector/README.md

    - Breaking complex tasks into specialized sub-prompts

 ### Development Assistance

+Here's an overview of what I used Claude for help in building this demo:
 - Claude helped optimize error handling patterns
 - Provided best practices for prompt structure
 - Suggested architectural improvements
 - Reviewed code

+I specifically created a subagent in the beginning using Claude code that was an expert of Claude API docs to help with troubleshooting errors.
+I also asked Claude to log all my prompts and interactions in this [file](conversation_log.md) so I don't have to remember what I prompted and also for traceability.
+I realized this could be even more nuanced down to timestamps for each and the outputs it generated in response to my prompts.
+Feel free to inspect the conversation logs to see how I built it from the first prompt to the last one.
+The goal was to use Claude as a collaborator.
+I come with an idea and start working on it and Claude helps me accelerate my workflow and also quality.

 ## Future Improvements